 Refrigeration

 I store leftovers in a tight container in the fridge for up to three days.
 The sauce will thicken as it sits, and the pasta will absorb some of it.
-Thatโs normal.
+That’s normal.
 It may look a little tighter the next day, but the flavor usually deepens.
+If you prefer keeping things light, you might also like this Creamy Low Carb Chicken Casserole.

 Freezing